BenSheridanEdwards/JavaScript_Portfolio/README.md

 Based on the user's hemisphere and present calendar month, the app will display one of two possible pages, indicating their location's season is summer or winter.

-**Tech Stack:** *JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*
+**Tech Stack:** *JavaScript, React, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*

 **Links:** [Deployed Application](https://season-teller-react.web.app/) & [Code Respository](https://github.com/BenSheridanEdwards/Season_Teller_React),
 *use cmd/window + click to open in a new tab*